microsoft/r-server-hospital-length-of-stay/dba.md

 To run the scripts requires the following:

- * SQL server 2016 with Microsoft R server installed and configured;
+ * SQL server 2016 with Microsoft R Server  (version 9.0.1) installed and configured;
  * The SQL user name and password, and the user is configured properly to execute R scripts in-memory;
  * SQL Database for which the user has write permission and can execute stored procedures;
  * For more information about SQL server 2016 and R service, please visit: [What's New in SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604847.aspx)